rossharper/ScratchTDD/README.md

 Next let's write the actual failing test.
 I've set a testInputName of "Ross", an expected greeting of "Hello, Ross.
 Isn't TDD fun?".
 It then calls our — for now, empty — `Greeter` block, which takes a `name` as an input parameter.

+The test fails, as expected, because we didn't get our expected result.

 ![](BasicTDDFailingTest.png)

 Now that we have a failing test that describes the behaviour we want from our program, we can write some code in `Greeter` to make the test pass...